 If the baby spits out the pacifier, you put it back in.
 You offer it three times and then if they spit out the pacifier the third time you go ahead and feed baby.

-It is wise to be SUPER mindful about the pacifier as it can easily become an issue where the baby can become reliant on it!
+It is wise to be SUPER mindful about the pacifier as it can easily cause sleep problems when the baby becomes reliant on it!

 Be sure to read these helpful posts:

 Sleep Through The Night: When Sleep is Disrupted